fengweijp/anywhichway/README.md

 `Object/#/(value) => ... some code` - the equivalent of a table scan across all Objects, returns all Objects satisfying the inline

 `*/#/(value) => ... some code` - the equivalent of a table scan across instances of all classes, returns all objects satisfying the inline

+`Date/month/7/*/..` - get all objects that have an August date as a child, perhaps a birthday.

 Tertiary nodes after the "#" selector can be property names or method calls, e.g.